ihoooohi/planet_alignment_calculator/README.md

 This Python program calculates when planets in our solar system will be aligned.
 It uses astronomical calculations to determine the positions of planets and identify when they form specific alignments.

+**This code is developed as a solution to Question 8 of the Survey for Master of Science (AI for Science) program.**

 ## Features

 - Calculates planetary positions using astronomical formulas